mikemiller442/TCP_Connection_Analysis/README.md

 # TCP_Connection_Analysis
 Analyzes TCP connections to find contributing factors to half-closed connections, which occur when a TCP reset is sent after a TCP FIN/ACK.
 This topic is important because TCP resets can be forged and used in network attacks.
 Uses zero inflated negative binomial models and regression trees.

+I worked on this project with two classmates, and my individual contribution was primarily the TCP_data_cleaning.R script and the poisson_models.R script.
+These two scripts assemble the relevant features from data collected using Wireshark software into tabular format and fits several GLMs to analyze relevant predictors.
+Findings from this analysis is compared to feature importance plots generated from the regression trees and random forest classification models, which my partners wrote.